Henry Langley (Dean of Melbourne): Shelford Girls' Grammar School

-As the Vicar of St Mary's, Langley had been giving the pupils of the highly respected Shelford Girls' School weekly lessons in religious instruction for quite a number of years.
+As the Vicar of St Mary's, Langley had been giving the pupils of Shelford Girls' School weekly lessons in religious instruction for several years.

-The school, established in 1898 (in Glen Eira Road) by Emily Dixon, was relocated to 77 Allison Road, Elsternwick by its second principal, Dora Mary Petrie Blundell (1865-1943), who served as the school's second principal from 1904 to 1921.
+The school, established in 1898 (in Glen Eira Road) by Emily Dixon, was relocated to 77 Allison Road, Elsternwick by its second principal, Dora Mary Petrie Blundell (1865–1943), who served as the school's second principal from 1904 to 1921.

-Dora was assisted and supported by her sisters, Lucy Annie Blundell (1850-1922), Fanny Blundell (1851-1937) and Margaret Helen Petrie Blundell (1866-1953), in performing her wide range of duties.
+Dora was assisted and supported by her sisters, Lucy Annie Blundell (1850–1922), Fanny Blundell (1851–1937) and Margaret Helen Petrie Blundell (1866–1953), in performing her wide range of duties.

 In 1923, Langley was responsible for the relocation of the school from 77 Allison Road, Elsternwick to "Helenslea" in Hood Crescent, Caulfield North — adjacent to St Mary's Church — the re-establishment of it as the Shelford Girls' Grammar School, and the appointment of Miss Ada Mary Thomas as its head mistress.
 Miss Thomas went on to serve as the school's headmistress from 1922 to 1945.